 Blue targeting helps forest owners, forest companies and forest operators to optimise environmental considerations to a stream section and to identify actions needed to maintain or improve the stream biodiversity.
 There are four Blue targets:

-WG - Water requiring General consideration
+- WG Water requiring General consideration - WE Water requiring Enhanced consideration

-WE - Water requiring Enhanced consideration WS - Water requiring Special action, in the stream or riparian zone ow conservation value, low sensitivity.
+WS - Water requiring Special action, in the stream or riparian zone

 WU - Water that are to be left Untouched

 Low conservation value, low sensitivity.